angelxuanchang/nlp-class/project.md

 Your Python notebook must be called `project.ipynb`.
-In addition to writing code for a good project submission, the description of what you did for your project in your Python notebook is also a very important part of your project submission.
-It **must** have the following sections:
+In addition to writing code for a good project submission, the description of what you did for your project in your PDF writeup and your notebook is also a very important part of your project submission.
+The PDF writeup **must** have the following sections:

 * Motivation